publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch7/m__us_usc_t15_s278g–3.md

         (7) periodically assess the effectiveness of standards and guidelines developed under this section and undertake revisions as appropriate;

-        (8) solicit and consider the recommendations of the Information Security and Privacy Advisory Board, established by [section 278g–4 of this title][/us/usc/t15/s278g–4], regarding standards and guidelines developed under subsection (a) of this section and submit such recommendations to the Director of the Office of Management and Budget with such standards submitted to the Director; and
+        (8) solicit and consider the recommendations of the Information Security and Privacy Advisory Board, established by [section 278g–4 of this title][/us/usc/t15/s278g–4], regarding standards and guidelines developed under subsection (a) and submit such recommendations to the Director of the Office of Management and Budget with such standards submitted to the Director; and

         (9) prepare an annual public report on activities undertaken in the previous year, and planned for the coming year, to carry out responsibilities under this section.